We are a small floral design

 Born and raised in Homer, Alaska, Brandon started floral design in 2015, after combining his history of fine art with his passion for gardening.
 What began with unique garden grown arrangements for the dinner table, soon evolved into small weddings for close friends and family, and later a floral business specializing in just that.
 Finding his true passion in designing meaningful evocative florals that truly inspire romance and joy for your special day.

 Brandon has attended insightful floral workshops learning unique design approaches from the following talented designers, Susanne Hatwood, Gabriela Salazar, Emily Avenson, Katie Chirgotis, and Kelly Shore.

 Our distinctly wild and whimsical designs feature seasonal, garden grown, foraged, and farmed one of a kind blooms.
-Our unique style revolves around the beauty and natural movement we find in nature, such as nodding english roses, sprawling vines, flowing branches, and waving grasses.
+Our unique style revolves around the beauty and natural movement we find in and around the garden; nodding english roses, sprawling vines, flowing branches, and waving grasses.

-We grow our own selection of luxury dahlias, garden roses, peonies, various perennials and much more on site during the summer months.
+We grow our own selection of luxury dahlias, garden roses, peonies, heirloom tulips, and various perennials and annuals on site during the summer months.
 This helps us offer the freshest, most unique, choice selected flowers.
 Grown naturally without the use of pesticides or harsh chemicals.
 We always try to source locally, utilizing Homers various peony farms, and cut flower farms here and from the lower 48.
 Striving to support American grown farms whenever possible.

 "Flowers can be markers of welcome, of greeting, of thanks.
 Flowers help us celebrate the happiest days of our lives.
 From the joyous occasion of a brand-new life through the rituals of coming of age to the union of one life with another.
 We call upon flowers to make our most important moments memorable.